-If we’re going to keep global warming under two degrees, we need to reduce greenhouse gas emissions and, at the same time, remove some of the carbon dioxide we’ve already emitted.
+If we’re going to keep global warming under 1,5 degrees, we need to reduce greenhouse gas emissions and, at the same time, remove some of the carbon dioxide we’ve already emitted.
 In other words, becoming climate neutral is not enough.
 From now on, every single bite of a MAX burger helps our climate.
 For our burgers to be climate positive, we take action in three areas:

 1. We measure 100% of our product emissions.